-- Take responsibility for being conversant with this Policy, any other relevant policies and procedures, and DfE guidance on Educational Visits. - Liaise with the EVC throughout the planning and preparation of their visit to ensure that any activities or events that may place staff or other participants at significant risk are assessed, that safety measures are in place prior to the visit taking place, the risk assessment is approved in advance and suitably manage the visit. - Keep all the documentation relating to a visit they are leading as well as providing information for the EVC and provide all information required for the specific activity. - Ensure that all parents of children on their visit are provided with all the required information, which may include risk assessment information, and that any questions raised are answered prior to the visit taking place. - Be fully familiar with emergency procedures and contact numbers and assign a Deputy Group Leader as required to be fully conversant with all the visit information. - Pre-visit the site if possible. - Ensure that all participants understand what is expected of them. - Evaluate the trip after the event and ensure additional paperwork is attached to the main risk assessment. - Clearly define each helper's role and ensure all tasks have been assigned and are understood. - Be able to control and lead children of the relevant age group. - Be suitably competent to instruct children in an activity and be familiar with the location/centre where the activity takes place. - Be aware of child safeguarding issues. - Ensure adequate first aid provision is in place. - Undertake and complete the planning and preparation of the visit including the briefing of group members and parents. - Have enough information on the children proposed for the visit to assess their suitability or be satisfied that their suitability has been assessed and confirmed. - Ensure staff to pupil ratio is appropriate for the group. - Understand that risk assessment is a dynamic process and that risks are to be monitored throughout the trip and appropriate action taken as necessary.
+- Take responsibility for being conversant with this Policy, any other relevant policies and procedures, and DfE guidance on Educational Visits. - Liaise with the EVC throughout the planning and preparation of their visit to ensure that any activities or events that may place staff or other participants at significant risk are assessed, that safety measures are in place prior to the visit taking place, the risk assessment is approved in advance and suitably manage the visit. - Ensure Appendix 6 has been completed if an external provider leading activities does not have the LoTC badge. - Keep all the documentation relating to a visit they are leading as well as providing information for the EVC and provide all information required for the specific activity. - Ensure that all parents of children on their visit are provided with all the required information, which may include risk assessment information, and that any questions raised are answered prior to the visit taking place; ensure that all consents have been received.

-- Consider stopping the visit if the risk to health or safety is unacceptable and have in place procedures for such an emergency, following the checklist in the trip lanyard. - Ensure all helpers have details of the school contact and are aware of the emergency procedures and rendezvous point.
+- Be fully familiar with emergency procedures and contact numbers and assign a Deputy Group Leader as required to be fully conversant with all the visit information. - If possible, make an exploratory visit to the venue.
+If this is not possible, liaise with the site to gain as much knowledge as possible, inform them of the visit and obtain their risk assessments and emergency procedures. - Ensure that all participants understand what is expected of them, including any rules, monitor the visit on an ongoing basis and modify or curtail the visit to suit changes or changing circumstances. - Evaluate the trip after the event and ensure additional paperwork is attached to the main risk assessment. - Clearly define each helper's role and ensure all tasks have been assigned and are understood. - Be able to control and lead children of the relevant age group. - Be suitably competent to instruct children in an activity and be familiar with the location/centre where the activity takes place. - Be aware of child safeguarding issues. - Ensure adequate first aid and specific medical needs provision is in place. - Undertake and complete the planning and preparation of the visit including the briefing of group members and parents, including on child protection issues. - Have enough information on the children proposed for the visit to assess their suitability or be satisfied that their suitability has been assessed and confirmed. - Ensure staff to pupil ratio is appropriate for the group. - Understand that risk assessment is a dynamic process and that risks are to be monitored throughout the trip and appropriate action taken as necessary. - Consider stopping the visit if the risk to health or safety is unacceptable and have in place procedures for such an emergency, following the checklist in the trip lanyard. - Ensure all helpers have details of the school contact and are aware of the emergency procedures and rendezvous point.